Sumatran trogon

 The Sumatran trogon (Apalharpactes mackloti) is a species of bird in the family Trogonidae.
 It was formerly considered conspecific with the Javan trogon under the common name blue-tailed trogon.

 It is endemic to the Indonesian island of Sumatra.
 Its natural habitat is subtropical or tropical moist montane forest.
-They inhabit forests throughout the southern Asian mainland and the Greater Sunda and Philippine islands along with the other 11 species of Asian trogons.
-No trogons are present on the Sundaic island of Palawan, and none have succeeded in colonizing islands east of Wallace’s Line.
+The 12 species of Asian trogons inhabit forests throughout the southern Asian mainland and the Greater Sunda and Philippine islands.
+No trogons are present on the Sundaic island of Palawan, and none have succeeded in colonizing islands east of Wallace's Line.